bobheadxi/bobheadxi.github.io/_posts/2017-8-9-dependency-injection.md

 ---
+title: "Dagger and Dependency Injection for Testable Code"
 layout: post
-title: Dagger and Dependency Injection for Testable Code
+date: 2016-02-24 22:44
+image: /assets/images/markdown.jpg
+headerImage: false
+tag:
+- java
+- android
+- theory
+star: false
+category: blog
+author: robert
+description: Markdown summary with different options
 ---

 As the summer progressed, my part time job selling pickles began to take up 4 to 7 hours per day, pretty much every single day.
 As fun as eating, chopping, packing, and talking about pickles was, I felt I needed a change of pace in my spare time.
 Something fun.
 Unfortunately, _Game of Thrones_ only came along once a week, so I filled the rest of my time with something just as fun: sitting in front of a laptop for hours on end.

 I started off with a small Javascript project, my [Facebook Messenger bot](https://github.com/bobheadxi/facebook-spotify-chatbot).
 Work on my bot, however, has dwindled over the last few weeks in favour of an open source project, the [r/Android App Store](https://github.com/d4rken/reddit-android-appstore).
 It is a neat little application that allows you to conveniently browse a list of apps curated by the folks over at [r/Android](https://reddit.com/r/Android), as well as games picked by the [r/AndroidGaming](https://reddit.com/r/AndroidGaming) community.
 There is a surprisingly large user base: release v0.6.0, which was the latest release when I first started working on the app, had over 19,000 direct downloads from GitHub, which doesn’t even include downloads from FDroid.
 The app features a nice variety of options including themes, filtering by category, search, and the ability to take a look at each app’s description and screenshots, courtesy of several scrapers.
 All this was largely built, it seems, by [Matthias Urhahn (d4rken)](https://github.com/d4rken) and [Garret Yoder (garretyoder)](https://github.com/garretyoder), whose code I will be frequently referencing in this post.
 As a side note, d4rken is also the developer of a popular Android app called [SD Maid](https://play.google.com/store/apps/details?id=eu.thedarken.sdm&hl=en) and he has been a tremendous help to me ever since I started working on the [r/Android App Store](https://github.com/d4rken/reddit-android-appstore).